APPLIED DESIGN, SKILLS AND TECHNOLOGIES

 French Immersion Classrooms

 Our professional translator is busy working to translate our workbooks for your students!
-The Logging Truck Workbook is ready and the Bird Feeder is next on our list with the remainder of the workbooks to follow in the 2018/2019 school year.
+The Logging Truck Workbook is available in French and the Bird Feeder and Bird House Workbooks will be ready in the spring of 2019.

 Learning New Skills at a Maker Way Event

 See students learning new skills with the woodworking program at a multi-grade Maker Way event, (previously known as a Maker Day) which was funded by Industry Training Authority of BC (ITA).
 Click on this link and scroll down to the second video on the page http://www.sd81.bc.ca/fnss/career-center/ .
 We’re excited to see the students’ enthusiasm and to hear the teachers’ comments about what this experience meant.
 The logging truck project built by some of the students includes a lesson on hydraulic principles and this district went the extra mile, taking their students to see a backhoe and its hydraulic cylinders in action!
 Thank you Fort Nelson School District for allowing us to share this video and congratulations on a truly inspiring ADST experience for your students.

 Funding Opportunities for your Woodworking Program